Knowledge base

 Prerequisites

-- Own multiple domain names.
+- You must own several domain names.

-Refer to the guide Add an alias to your Web Hosting.
+Refer to the guide Add an alias to your web hosting.

 The equivalent also exists for a Mail Service.